-Troubleshooting a shifter that is stuck and won’t go into drive
+Troubleshooting a shifter that is stuck and won’t go into the drive

 Read trouble codes.
-Get a hold of an advanced diagnostic scanner and read the trouble codes.
+Get hold of an advanced diagnostic scanner and read the trouble codes.
 Ask your friends who own Mercedes-Benz if any of them owns a Star Diagnostic Scanner.
-If not, consider getting a diagnostic scanner, they are affordable, easy to use and it pays for itself.
-Here is one of the best OBD2 scanners for Mercedes-Benz.
+If not, consider getting a diagnostic scanner, they are affordable, easy to use, and pay for themselves.
+Here is YOUCANIC full system scanner for Mercedes-Benz.
 It will scan most control units on your Mercedes-Benz and point you to the problem.
 Using an OBD2 scanner is very easy even if you have never used one before.

 Next, remove the brake light switch and troubleshoot it using a digital multimeter.
 If you don’t know how to use a multimeter, consider replacing the brake light switch instead of testing it.
 The brake light switch is very inexpensive if you get it from Amazon.
 Click here to check the best price on Mercedes-Benz brake lights.